You are currently viewing The Wonder Material of the 21st Century: Neoprene Rubber

 Processing of petroleum yields neoprene.
 It is classified as a petrochemical compound as a result.
 The possibilities of this chemical are almost limitless, though.
 Natural chloroprene undergoes polymerization to create synthetic polychloroprene (Neoprene).
 From a chemical perspective, the starting and final compounds are similar but have different characteristics and properties.

-Benefits of using the rubber
+Benefits of using rubber

 Neoprene rubber is a very resilient and adaptable material.
 This compound has certain characteristics that distinguish it from other compounds because of the way it was made.